Kids in Costa Rica Featured

 I’ve been planning destinations lately around current interests of my kids, knowing that the historic locales that are at the top of my must see list won’t be on theirs for another ten years or so.
-My boys are bug crazy right now, and my 4-year-old has a fascination with volcanoes and snakes.
+My boys are bug crazy right now, and my oldest has a fascination with volcanoes and snakes.
 Costa Rica fit the bill perfectly to quench our appetite for the great outdoors.

 La Fortuna and Manuel Antonio are hands down the favorite places to visit with kids in Costa Rica.